ElementAstro/atom-docs/src/content/docs/en/system/env.md

 ---
-title: Env Class Documentation
+title: Env
-description: Detailed documentation for the Env class in the atom::utils namespace, including constructors, static methods, instance methods, and usage examples for managing environment variables and command-line arguments in C++.
+description: Detailed for the Env class in the atom::utils namespace, including constructors, static methods, instance methods, and usage examples for managing environment variables and command-line arguments in C++.
 ---

-# Atom Utils Environment Management Library Documentation

-This document provides a detailed explanation of the `Env` class available in the `atom::utils` namespace for managing program environment variables, command-line arguments, and other related information.

 ## Table of Contents